knstntn-bv/product-notebook/docs/settings.md

 **State Management:**
 - Setting is stored in `project_settings.show_archived` field in the database
-- Setting is persisted per user and synced across all pages
+- Setting is persisted per product and synced across all pages
 - Changes take effect immediately without page refresh
-- Setting is loaded from database on application start
+- Setting is loaded from database on application start based on the current product
+- Each product maintains its own archive visibility preference

 **User Experience:**
 - Quick access from Settings menu without opening dialog